 Here are some popular bus routes to Singapore:

 So if you are touring Singapore, redBus and other traditional modes of transport are at your disposal.
 It’s advisable to go with redBus if you’re new to the city as it will help you keep track of schedules.
+You can also take a Singapore to Kuala Lumpur bus and explore the Malaysian wonders from Singapore.
 Once you’re savvy with all the modes of transport go ahead and explore one of the best traditional public transport networks in the world.